 The parties are entitled to be accompanied by their advisor in all meetings and interviews at which the party is entitled to be present, including intake, interviews, hearings and appeals.
 All advisors are subject to the same campus rules, whether they are attorneys or not.
-Advisors may not present on behalf of their advisee in a meeting, interview or hearing and should request or wait for a break in the proceeding if they wish to interact with campus officials.
 Advisors may confer quietly with their advisees as necessary, as long as they do not disrupt the process.
-For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.
+During the live hearing, advisors may ask questions of involved parties during their testimony.
 Advisors will typically be given a timely opportunity to meet in advance of any interview or hearing with the administrative officials conducting that interview or meeting.
-This pre-meeting will allow advisors to clarify any questions they may have, and allows the university an opportunity to clarify the role the advisor is expected to take.
+This pre-meeting will allow advisors to clarify any questions they may have and allows the university an opportunity to clarify the role the advisor is expected to take.